Wielkopolska / Greater Poland

 Wolsztyn Steam Train Depot

 The Wolsztyn Steam Depot (Parowozownia Wolsztyn) is without doubt one of the most unique places for rail buffs in Europe, if not the world.
 Incredibly preserved and restored over recent decades, the depot was built between 1896 and 1905 and includes an impressive station hall, roundhouse and water tower, plus an amazing amount of technical and rescue equipment in its original condition from over 100 years ago, which still works faultlessly today.
-The pride of the extensive collection of historic rolling stock is ‘Piękna Helena’ (Beautiful Helena) - a 1937 Pm36-2 locomotive, and the fastest Polish steam train ever put on the rails (winning a gold medal at the International Fair in Paris).
+The pride of the extensive collection of historic rolling stock is ‘Piękna Helena’ (Beautiful Helena) - a 1937 Pm36-2 locomotive, and 'twin sister' of the fastest Polish steam train ever put on the rails (the Pm36-1 was clocked at 140km/hr and won a gold medal at the International Fair in Paris).
 The depot also includes dozens of museum exhibits on regional and European railway history inside the roundhouse, workshops, former employee locker rooms, special exhibition halls and various train carriages.
 As the depot is to some extent an open-air museum, a visit is possible at any time, but we list opening hours below during which you can be sure to see all interior exhibits.
+If you’re looking to spend the night in Wolsztyn, you can do it right here in the original roundhouse dormitory, where come morning you’ll be awoken by the unmistakable sound of the steam whistle.

 Choo choo!
 A typical steam train, seen at the Wolsztyn Steam Parade!
 Photo: © remik44992 / Dollar Photo Club